DOieGYuan/DPRS_with_HMs/README.md

 # Revealing taxon-specific heavy metal resistance mechanisms in denitrifying phosphorus removal sludge using genome-centric metaproteomics [*Microbiome*](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-021-01016-x)
-Follow this step-by-step guidance to reproduce the bioinformatics results in our paper.
+Follow this step-by-step guidance (from raw data processing to plotting) to reproduce the bioinformatic results in our paper.
-The background, significance, and main contents (findings from wet experiments) in this study is extensively disscussed in the paper.
+The background, significance, and main contents (findings) in this study is extensively disscussed in the paper.

 ## Main contents in this repository
 Functional genes references (.fasta and .dmnd files) are deposited in [Database](https://github.com/DOieGYuan/DPRS_with_HMs/tree/master/Database);